Robfaldo/remote-jobs/README.md

 This app uses activeadmin for its admin dashboard.
 You can visit localhost:3000/admin to log in as admin and you can see `app/admin/jobs` to customise the dashboard that shows.

+## Adding an new company

+1. Add new company to `companies.yml`
+2. Run `rails db:seed`
+3. Run `Scraping::SinglePage.call("ChangmeToCompanyName")` in a rails console
+4. Remember to run `heroku run rails db:seed` after deploying